isomerpages/pmo-stratgroup/media-centre/speeches/_posts/2008-08-17-national-day-rally-2008-speech-by-prime-minister.md

 b.
 Have to talk, argue, persuade, and work together for what we believe in
 c.
 Cannot do this purely online
 d.
 We do this all the time
-  i.
+  &nbsp; i.
 At grassroots sessions, dialogues, meetings etc
-  ii.
+  &nbsp; ii.
 Small society – possible for us to interact and get to know one another in real life

 e.
 A few restraints – cannot afford to take chances with race and religion
 f.
 Even then, Singaporeans are free to do nearly everything